 Lawn care is of the utmost importance to any good homeowner.
 Whether you’re building a new home or planning to fill in your existing lawn, there are many species of grass to consider.
-With so many species and genus of grass, you may be asking yourself which is the best for your lawn?
+With so many different grass species, you may be asking yourself which is the best for your lawn?

-Consider Zoysia grass.
-The Zoysia grass genus is native to Asia and Australia with growing popularity as home turfgrass in North America and around the world.
-As with other types of grass, you should carefully consider the pros and cons of lawn care for Zoysia grass.
+Consider zoysiagrass.
+Zoysiagrass is native to Asia and New Zealand with growing popularity as a home lawn turfgrass in North America and around the world.
+As with other types of grass, you should carefully consider the pros and cons of lawn care for zoysiagrass.

-The density of the Zoysia grass’ growth pattern makes it wear-tolerant for high traffic areas, and resistant to weeds.
+The density of the zoysiagrass’ growth pattern makes it wear-tolerant for high traffic areas, and resistant to weeds.
 Another benefit of this species is that it’s slower growing than other types of grass, which means less mowing in your regular lawn care routine.
 But this does mean it won't recover very quickly if it does get damaged.
 Once established, zoysiagrass is fairly low maintenance but can be a heavy thatch producer.

-Zoysia grass does not like cold weather.
+Zoysiagrass does not like cold weather.
 This means the first slight dip in temperature, and your lawn may start to brown, even if there is a lot of warm weather left in the season.
 That being said, it will hold onto its color longer into the fall and green up earlier in the spring than other warm-season grasses.
 Zoysiagrass is also very invasive.
 It can creep into your flowerbeds, and into your neighbor’s yards, which can be a bit of a nuisance.
 While the slow growth factor is great in terms of mowing, it’s not a positive trait when it comes to recovering from damage or trauma, and while it is true that you won’t have to mow as much, your lawn will most likely need more thatch control.

-Adding to the list of cons, it is prone to Zoysia patch disease, which will turn the blades a rust color as it dies.
-Lastly, it’s tough, if not impossible, to remove once established, so you need to be sure that Zoysia grass is the right choice for your lawn before you plant it.
+Adding to the list of cons, it is prone to Large patch disease, which will turn the blades a rust color as it dies.
+Lastly, it’s tough, if not impossible, to remove once established, so you need to be sure that zoysiagrass is the right choice for your lawn before you plant it.

 As winter turns to spring and spring to summer, remove thatch from your grass and let your lawn grow to approximately three inches before beginning regular mowing.
 The recommended length to maintain this grass is one and a half to two and a half inches long.
 However, you should never remove more than one-third of the total length to avoid shock and keep your lawn thick and healthy.

 Keep the lawn a little bit longer during the summer months to reduce stress on the grass.
 Regularly watering your lawn is the most crucial step in maintaining lush, healthy grass.
-Remove thatch in the early spring, and periodically throughout the growing season.
-Aerating your lawn should also be performed to keep it looking it’s best.
-Lawn aeration is essential regardless of species of grass and should be part of your yearly lawn care routine.
+Aerating your lawn should also be performed to keep it looking its best.
+Lawn aeration is essential regardless of the species of grass and should be part of your yearly lawn care routine.

 In colder weather, keep your grass shorter.
 Keep it around one to one and a half inches long.
 Before the grass starts to turn green again, mow with a bag or rake to dethatch and remove dead leaf material and buildup.
 Consider some pre-emergent herbicide control in early February to get a jump start on the weeds.

-You should not attempt to plant Zoysia grass unless you are confident that your specific grow zone and climate are appropriate for this species of grass.
+You should not attempt to plant zoysiagrass unless you are confident that your specific grow zone and climate are appropriate for this species of grass.
 There are several cons to consider.
-However, most of them are only an issue if you are trying to grow your Zoysia grass in an inappropriate climate.
-In the right location and with proper lawn care, including yearly lawn aeration, Zoysia grass is an excellent choice for your home turfgrass.
+However, most of them are only an issue if you are trying to grow your zoysiagrass in an inappropriate climate.
+In the right location and with proper lawn care, zoysiagrass is an excellent choice for your home turfgrass.
 Its tolerance to both drought and foot traffic and its dense growth pattern combined with its lush green color makes it an ideal choice when you’re growing a new lawn.
 Your lawn is sure to be the envy of the neighborhood.